bliu8923/dsc180b-project/docs/index.markdown

 and added positional encodings given either by **laplacian eigenvectors (LapPE)** or by a **random walk matrix (RWSE)**.
 We also added **partial attention** to certain models that supported it.

-For an extended methodology, refer to our report.
+For an extended methodology, refer to the [report](./public/report.pdf).

 ![](public/encoding-example.png)
 <font size="3">